dorshinar/blog/content/blog/be-the-perfact-teammate/be-the-perfact-teammate.md

 I know it's fun to laugh at the newby who suggests a complete refactor on the first day at the job.
 He obviously does not know the struggles you've been through trying to get the code up and running.
 He did not wake up at night while being on-call, and he never nearly broke a chair after an elusive bug you couldn't solve.

 All those experiences you've had ultimately led you to create the product you have today.
 That is nothing to ridicule, belittle or insult.
-However, somethings are easier to day with a fresh pair of eyes, things you've overlooked, got used to or simply don't prioritize.
+However, somethings are easier to see with a fresh pair of eyes, things you've overlooked, got used to or simply never prioritized.
 New people, new insights, so even if they speak balderdash, it should be worth hearing, at the very least.

 ## Incapable Teammates Can Wreak Havoc